fbpx '

 #4 Let your child participate

 My fourth tip is to let your child participate.
-I know some of you feel that it might be more time to let your child participate in fixing their lunch than doing it on your own; however, your child will be more willing to eat the foods if he or she is able to help make it.
+I know some of you feel that it might be more time to let your child participate in fixing their lunch than doing it on your own; however, your child will be more willing to eat the food if he or she is able to help make it.

 #5 Prepare lunch in advance

 My fifth and final tip for you is to prepare in advance.
 You don’t have to get up the same morning and fix your child’s lunch.
+Mornings can be hectic, so make sure you prepare your child’s lunch the night before.

 Most of you will not have the time to do this so it is definitely better to fix your child’s lunch in advance.